DataDog/integrations-core/riak/README.md

 ### Configuration

-1. Edit the `riak.d/conf.yaml` file, in the `conf.d/` folder at the root of your Agent's directory.
+1. Edit the `riak.d/conf.yaml` file, in the `conf.d/` folder at the root of your Agent's configuration directory.
 	See the [sample riak.yaml][2] for all available configuration options:

     ```yaml